-- Your numbered membership security key(s) remain the property of The Dean Gardens.
-If you decide to resign your membership then keys must be returned to Gardens Administration at the address quoted on all notice boards.
+- Your numbered security key(s) remain the property of The Dean Gardens.
+If you decide to resign your membership then keys must be returned to Gardens Administration at the PO Box address quoted on all notice boards.

-- On no account must keys be passed to new property owners or tenants.
-(Any new owner or new tenant must apply to Gardens Administration for a membership in their own right.)
+- Keys must not be passed to new property owners or tenants.
+Any new owner or new tenant must apply for Gardens membership in their own right.

-- Additional or replacement keys may be obtained at a one-off cost of £30 each - subject to a limit on keys held.
+- Additional or replacement keys may be obtained at a one-off cost of £30 each - subject to household needs and an overall limit.

 FAMILIES, CHILDREN AND ACTIVITIES